-The design of the new Aventador S clearly indicates the new Aventador generation.
-The Aventador S features a number of exterior developments, particularly in front and rear, while its profile remains clearly an Aventador.
+The design of the new Aventador S indicates the new Aventador generation.
+The Aventador S features some exterior developments, particularly in front and rear, while its profile remains an Aventador.
 Every modified component is redesigned for a purpose, achieving maximum aerodynamic efficiency while accenting the Aventador’s complex, muscular dynamism.
 Furthermore, Lamborghini Centro Stile has intelligently integrated certain elements of past icons, such as the lines of rear wheel arches reminiscent of the original Countach.

 A more aggressive nose and longer front splitter redirect airflow for better aerodynamic efficiency, improved engine cooling and increased cooling to the radiators.
 Two air ducts in the side of the front bumper reduce aerodynamic interference from the front tires and optimize wake flow to the rear radiator.

-The rear of the Aventador S is dominated by a black diffuser, available on request in carbon fiber, characterized by a number of vertical fins that amplify the airflow effects, reduce drag through pressure recovery and generate down-force.
+The rear of the Aventador S is dominated by a black diffuser, available on request in carbon fibre, characterised by some vertical fins that amplify the airflow effects, reduce drag through pressure recovery and generate down-force.
 Three single exhaust outlets exit through the rear bumper.

-The active rear wing is movable in three positions depending on speed and drive select mode, and optimizes the car’s improved overall balance, working with vortex generators created in the front and rear of the chassis’ underside that maximize air flow as well as assist in brake cooling.
+The active rear wing is movable in three positions depending on speed and drive select mode, and optimises the car’s improved overall balance, working with vortex generators created in the front and rear of the chassis’ underside that maximises airflow as well as assists in brake cooling.

 The Aventador S design results in significantly enhanced aerodynamic performance.
 Front downforce has been improved by more than 130% over the previous Aventador coupé.
 When the wing is in its optimum position the overall efficiency at high down-force is improved by over 50%, and in low drag by more than 400% compared to the previous model.